EVolokhin/abz_test/README.md

 # Test Task Abz.agency

-WEB page with responsive design (Min-width 360px, Max-width 2560px),
+WEB page with responsive design (Min-width 360px, Max-width 2560px).

-wich containes form for signup new user with data validation.
+It containes form for signup new user with data validation, burger menu with light animation.

 (REST API)